 Darcy recreated the Portrait of a Monster Dip to take to a potluck and it was a huge hit.
 Her monster looks perfect, or as perfect as a man-made monster can be!

 Almond nougatine (like brittle) is cut into spoon shapes and topped with chocolate ganache.

 Barbara was inspired by my recipe and created pecan nougatine boxes for dessert.
 What a great way to end a meal for a special occasion or just any day.

 Deb created an entire ocean filled with polar bears.
-I love how each bear looks a bit different and has it’s own personality.
+I love how each bear looks a bit different and has its own personality.
 Great job!

 Cookies 'n Cream fudge is shaped into colorful rocks and imprinted using garden stone stamps.

 Two very lucky girls celebrated their sweet 16 at the beach on the rocky Oregon coast.
 Angela created this amazing cake filled with candy shells and starfish, as well as, the cookies 'n cream fudge rocks.
-What a wonderful was to celebrate a sweet birthday.
+What a wonderful way to celebrate a sweet birthday.